jqhoogland/rationalia-starter/LW/Concepts/AI-Complete.md

 Roman V. Yampolskiy proposed a [classification in AI-Complete, AI-Hard and AI-Easy problems](http://louisville.edu/speed/computer/tr/UL_CECS_02_2011.pdf/at_download/file):

-- A problem _C_ is AI-Complete if it has two properties:
+- A problem *C* is AI-Complete if it has two properties:
     - It is in the set of AI problems (Human Oracle solvable);
-    - Any AI problem can be converted into _C_ by some polynomial time algorithm.
+    - Any AI problem can be converted into *C* by some polynomial time algorithm.

-- A problem _H_ is AI-Hard if and only if there is an AI-Complete problem _C_ that is polynomial time Turing-reducible to _H_.
+- A problem *H* is AI-Hard if and only if there is an AI-Complete problem *C* that is polynomial time Turing-reducible to *H*.

-- A problem _X_ is AI-Easy if and only if there exists some AI problem _Y_ such that _X_ is polynomial-time Turing reducible to _Y_.
-This means that given an oracle for _Y_, there exists an algorithm that solves _X_ in polynomial time.
+- A problem *X* is AI-Easy if and only if there exists some AI problem *Y* such that *X* is polynomial-time Turing reducible to *Y*.
+This means that given an oracle for *Y*, there exists an algorithm that solves *X* in polynomial time.

 ## References

 - [AI-Complete, AI-Hard, or AI-Easy: Classification of Problems in Artificial Intelligence](http://louisville.edu/speed/computer/tr/UL_CECS_02_2011.pdf/at_download/file) by Roman V. Yampolskiy

-## See also
+## See Also

 - [[Fai-Complete|FAI-complete]]